badmrfrosty/OpenSMTPD-book/src/chapters/1070_Understanding_tables.md

-There are also implicit tables, which a postmaster will not necessarily know about, and that are created internally by OpenSMTPD to make some of its own lookups more convenients.
+There are also implicit tables, which a postmaster will not necessarily know about, and that are created internally by OpenSMTPD to make some of its own lookups more convenient.
 Unlike explicit tables,
 they are not visible in the configuration and can't be referenced in rules.
 They also use a different naming convention,